What to do when Life Literally Makes no Sense-

 The results of all of this have been mostly awful.
 However, there is some good news in the midst of all the bad, first off truth is being revealed (Hebrews 4:13).

-We are seeing in real time that politics are a rickety and cruel faith system to put our hopes in.
+We are seeing in real time that politics is a rickety and cruel faith system to put our hopes in.
 We can no longer deny the reality that the cult of politics has made people much meaner and less tolerant of others.
 This has made our world a much more dangerous and unpleasant place to live and do business.
 We are learning that without fear of God tempering political views people become myopic and selfish.
 This makes them dangerous and cruel and society seriously unstable.

 The even better news is that Christians can use this reality to start spiritual conversations with their friends and neighbors.
 We have all the proof we need that politics are not the answer.
-This means God will can use us to show the world where the real answers lie.
+This means God can and will use us (if we let Him) to show the world where the real answers lie.
 If people grasp hold of that truth I believe with all my heart we will see revival in our time.

 But before that can happen Christians need to do a little soul searching and scrutinize their own beliefs where politics are concerned.
 We need ask ourselves if we have been guilty of putting more faith in politics than in Jesus.
 We must be willing to let go of any idolatrous views we hold that the right politics will ultimately fix the mess we’re in.
 We have to pray for good leaders but abandon the notion that any human leader holds the answers to our problems.
 Christians have to really grasp hold of the truth that what we see in the world right now is our own doing.
-Even many of God’s people have placed their hope and faith in a manmade system.
+Even many of God’s people have placed their hope and faith in a rickety, pathetic, manmade system.
 That system has produced what human beings always produce in their own power and wisdom: division, oppression, human misery, suffering and foolishness.

 Transformation is never fast or easy especially when we’ve messed things up as badly as we have.
 In order to get the political and societal change Christians universally crave our repentance must go beyond words into action.
 We have to live what we say we believe.
 Christians must dedicate their lives to holy, joyful living.
 We must learn to model biblical truth and invest our time and treasure in the things that really matter.
 Things like our families, our local churches and our communities.